-Joely C. Rogers is a food illustrator, writer, and former chef and cooking teacher who is interested in the interconnection between nature, food, and culture.
+Joely C. Rogers is a food illustrator, writer, and former pastry chef and cooking teacher who is interested in the interconnection between food and culture.

 She also has extensive knowledge of picture framing and image display.
 Along with her husband Mark Rogers, she co-owns Frame Destination, an online picture frame company for DIY framers.

 I create art and illustrations focused on food and ingredients using primarily colored pencils and digital software.
 I also produce work in graphite, pen and ink, and watercolor, as well as digital infographics associated with food.

 My favorite subjects are still life compositions of food and ingredients, past and current food preferences and specialties, regional eating habits, dietary practices, people harvesting, processing, preparing, and serving food, and global cultural landscapes such as farms, farmers markets, and gardens.
 I also like exploring and depicting historical and modern agricultural practices and manufacturing, as well as the individuals involved in these activities.

 Follow me on Instagram to see my latest art and adventures.

 I love anything related to food and ingredients including – food tourism, testing and illustrating recipes I find in old cookbooks, food archaeology, researching farmers/growers, cooks, bakers, brewers, winemakers, bartenders, and herbalists both present day and past, examining the language and images of food, psychological issues with food, and discussing the historical and mythological stories behind plants and their usages.
 I share all these experiences via my blog.

 I am developing a journal/sketchbook for food lovers who want to find a framework to explore their experiences with food and ingredients.